RazElbaz/Final-project-in-Cyber-Security-MoudleGuard/README.md

 7. The file is loaded again and the pickled object is unpickled using `Pickled.load()` method.
 8. The `check_safety()` method from the `analysis` module is called to check the safety of the unpickled object again.
 9. If the object is determined to be safe, the program exits.
 10. If the object is determined to be unsafe, the clean data left in the file is printed.
+**Defense flow:**
 ```
                                  +----------------+
                                  |  Input: Pickle |